smessie/Article-ESWC2024-DFDP/content/implementation.md

 6. Specifying the subject URI in the form description.

-Blank nodes are often an unsuitable solution since they lack a URI, making it impossible to reference the data using a valid URI or to link to from other resources.
+Blank nodes are often an unsuitable solution since they lack a URI, making it impossible to reference the data using a valid URI or to link to/from other resources.
 Using the URI to which the data is posted is also not a good solution, as this URI is not necessarily meaningful or even a unique URI.
-Not all ontologies for describing forms do have a property to define the subject URI, eliminating option 6.
+Not all ontologies for describing forms have a property to define the subject URI, eliminating option 6.
 This leaves us with options 1, 2, and 4 as the viable choices.
 Using a random UUID is a feasible solution, ensuring uniqueness, and serving as an ideal default subject URI.
 Prompting the user enables them to enter a relevant subject URI themselves, which is also feasible.
 Focusing solely on this option requires users to understand subject URIs, potentially complicating application use for those new to the Semantic Web.
 Our goal is to ensure ease of use for all.
 Using an existing subject is a good option, especially when there's a single subject, aligning with user expectations for data editing.
 With multiple subjects, selection becomes a challenge for users unfamiliar with the concept.
-We propose and implement a combination of the three last feasible options.
+We propose and implement a combination of the three feasible options.
 Use a random UUID as the default subject URI, while enabling user selection from existing subjects or manual subject URI entry.
 Parsing the policies is done in the same way as in the FormGenerator application, described earlier in [](#implementation-formgenerator).